 15. Gently pull the excess dough on top to shape like a modakam.
 You can also roll it to a plain ball.

-17. If you own a modak mould you can follow these steps
+17. However If you own a modak mould you can follow these steps

 a) First grease the mould generously with ghee.

-d) Seal it with a little more dough.
+d) Seal it with little more dough.
 Gently remove it.
 Repeat greasing to make more modakam.

 Keep all the kozhukattai or modak covered with a moist cloth until they go for steaming.

-18. Bring water to a boil in a steamer or pressure cooker (without whistle).
+18. Lastly bring water to a boil in a steamer or pressure cooker (without whistle).
 Place the kozhukattai/ modakam in the steamer basket lined with a moist cloth.
 Steam for 8 to 10 minutes.

 Cool ellu kozhukattai completely and offer to the gods Gauri Ganesha.